mdn/interactive-examples/CONTRIBUTING.md

 To contribute live examples all you need is a text editor, git, a GitHub account, and Nodejs.

 As far as text/code editors go, there are more editors than you can shake a stick at, so it's down to personal preference.
-[Visual Studio](https://code.visualstudio.com/download) and [Atom](https://atom.io/) are great editors we can definitely recommend.
+[Visual Studio Code](https://code.visualstudio.com/download) and [WebStorm](https://www.jetbrains.com/webstorm/) are great editors we can definitely recommend.

 For more information on setting up Git on your machine, [read this article](https://help.github.com/articles/set-up-git/).